 This public engagement aims to:

-a) gain a deeper understanding into the vulnerability to food and nutrition insecurity among women and children in the community; and
+a) gain a deeper understanding of the vulnerability to food and nutrition insecurity among women and children in the community; and

 b) to identify ways of improving the situation.